yuliverseML/yuliverseML/README.md

 - 👋 Hi, I’m @yuliverseML- Yuliya Kononenko
 - 👀 I’m interested building intelligent systems, implementing ML practices, and exploring AI-driven solutions that can make a meaningful impact.
-- 🌱 I’m currently learning advanced deep learning frameworks, model interpretability techniques, and best practices in data engineering.
+- 🌱 My interest relates to advanced deep learning frameworks, model interpretability techniques, and best practices in data engineering.
 I'm also diving deeper into learning advanced topics in reinforcement learning and computer vision.
-- 💞️ I'm looking to collaborate on  ML projects that have the potential to make a real-world impact.
-I'm particularly interested in projects related to finance, heavy industry, healthcare, sustainability, and education.
+- 💞️ Looking to collaborate on  ML projects that have the potential to make a real impact.
+I'm particularly interested in prctical-oriented projects related to finance, heavy industry, healthcare, sustainability, education and so on.
 - 📫 How to reach me: @kononenko_yu via telegram